 If you are disabled and need income assistance benefits to support yourself, understanding the differences between SSDI and SSI benefits and which one you may qualify for is important.
 It’s also key that you understand the best methods for filing for benefits and strategies for claim approval; thousands of disability benefit claims are denied every year.

-At the law offices of Whibbs Stone Barnett, P.A., our knowledgeable Social Security disability attorneys can guide you through everything you need to know about which benefit program you may qualify for, how to apply for benefits, and how to appeal a denied claim.
+At the law offices of Whibbs Stone Barnett Turner, PA, our knowledgeable Social Security disability attorneys can guide you through everything you need to know about which benefit program you may qualify for, how to apply for benefits, and how to appeal a denied claim.
 To schedule a consultation, please feel free to visit our office in person, send us a message using the online form found on our website, or call us directly at 1-888-219-4561.